-Burundi, a landlocked country, is part of Central Africa by is history and is attached to East Africa because of its topography and climate.
-A very populated country, it has one of the highest population densities on the continent.
-It shares frontiers with the Democratic Republic of Congo at the West, Tanzania at the South and East, and Rwanda at the North.
+Burundi, a landlocked country, is part of Central Africa by its history and it is attached to East Africa because of its topography and climate.
+Although it is a small country, it has one of the highest population densities on the continent.
+It shares borders with the Democratic Republic of Congo at the West, Tanzania at the South and East, and Rwanda at the North.

-The Burundian economy mainly relies on subsistence agriculture, characterized by a very high agricultural population (more than 90% of the total population), a fragmentation of farms (average lower than 0.5 ha) and a very low productivity.
-During the last decade, the growth of agricultural production (2%) was lower than the population increase rate which is around 2.6 to 3%..
+The Burundian economy mainly relies on subsistence agriculture, characterized by a very high agricultural population (more than 90 percent of the total population), a sector of farming (averaging lower than 0.5 ha) and low overall production.
+During the last decade, the growth of agricultural production (2 percent) was lower than the population increase rate, which is around 2.6 to 3 percent.

-Additionally to the structural weaknesses of the economy, the land locking of the country is also worth mentioning, the weak competitiveness of external trade as well as demographic growth not controlled.
-These weaknesses have been aggravated by conflicts as well as the recent crisis and economic shocks due to the inflation for food products.
-The country is still on the list of the poorest countries in the world and approximately 67% of the population lives beneath the poverty line.
+Additionally to the structural weaknesses of the economy, the land locking of the country is also noteworthy, the weak competitiveness of external trade, as well as uncontrolled demographic growth.
+These weaknesses have been aggravated by conflicts, as well as the recent crisis and economic shocks due to the inflation of food products.
+The country is still on the list of the poorest countries in the world and approximately 67 percent of the population lives under the poverty line.
 The majority of socio-economic indicators are very low and malnutrition still causes heavy damage.

 Context of the area of intervention

 The issue of food insecurity in Burundi is much more exacerbated in the natural region of Moso, where constraints of availability, access and use of food are the most revealing.
-The targeted area for the FBSA program is constituted of 3 adjacent municipalities (Cendajuru, Kinyinya and Gisuru).
-They form a continuous block which spreads over two different provinces, Cankuzo and Ruyigi, at the Tanzanian frontier.
-The population of the area is estimated (2012) at more or less 215 000 inhabitants.
+The targeted area for the FBSA programme is constituted of 3 adjacent municipalities (Cendajuru, Kinyinya and Gisuru).
+They form a continuous block which spreads over two different provinces, Cankuzo and Ruyigi, at the border with Tanzania.
+The population of the area is estimated (2012) at approximately 215,000 inhabitants.

-The municipalities targeted by the FBSA program are very different from one another nonetheless, the equipment of these three administrations is very basic and none of them is connected to an electricity network.
+The municipalities targeted by the FBSA programme are very different from one another, nonetheless, the equipment of these three administrations is very basic and none of them is connected to an electricity network.
 The two most populated municipalities must now face the reintegration of refugees of which an important percentage does not have any land.
-The creation of settlement regrouped into villages is favoured in these areas where governmental programs contribute to the building of homes in regrouped villages alongside the main roads around trading centres.
+The creation of settlement regrouped into villages is favored in these areas where governmental programmes contribute to the building of homes in regrouped villages alongside the main roads around the trading centers.

-In Burundi, UNCDF participates since 2014 to the multi actor Global Program of the Belgian Fund for Food Security that fights against food and nutritional insecurity in 3 municipalities of the Moso region in the Eastern side of the country (Cendajuru, Kinyinya, Gisuru).
-This program has the objective to enhance sustainably the food and nutritional security of vulnerable groups by favouring their access to the production factors, technologies and markets and by strengthening the capacities of local actors in the management of food security in local development.
+In Burundi, UNCDF has participated since 2014 to the multi-actor Global Programme of the Belgian Fund for Food Security that fights against food and nutritional insecurity in 3 municipalities of the Moso region in the Eastern side of the country (Cendajuru, Kinyinya, Gisuru).
+This programme has the objective to enhance sustainably the food and nutritional security of vulnerable groups by favoring their access to the production factors, technologies and markets and by strengthening the capacities of local actors in the management of food security in local development.
 UNCDF sets up the “institutional capacity building of local governments” component and its intervention is based on the necessity to make the local communities play an important role in the adequate management of food insecurity problems.